 Implantable devices made of a thin metallic mesh loaded with cancer-fighting immune cells are able to shrink inoperable ovarian tumors in mice, offering a potential way to boost the efficacy ...
 Read more

 The U.K.’s National Institute for Health and Care Excellence, widely known as NICE, is recommending that Clovis Oncology‘s Rubraca (rucaparib) be available as a maintenance therapy for women with recurrent epithelial ...
 Read more

 Rubraca (rucaparib), a therapy for relapsed or progressive ovarian, fallopian, or primary peritoneal cancer, was provisionally rejected for use on England’s National Health Service (NHS).
-In justifying its decision, ...
+In justifying its decision, the ...
 Read more